mapbox/Simple-KML/README.md

 Per TouchXML's [installation guide](http://foobarpig.com/iphone/touchxml-installation-guide.html), add `/usr/include/libxml2` to your "Header Search Paths" and `-lxml2` to your "Other Linker Flags" since TouchXML depends on libxml2.

+You'll also need to link against CoreLocation.framework for a couple of the classes since they make use of Core Location constructs.

 ## Plans, needs, bugs, etc.

 If you find a bug or want to otherwise contribute, please fork the project on GitHub and contribute that way.
 In particular, I would like to start adding built-in testing with a library of accompanying KML test files to parse.